duaneandrea/pizza-test-vendo/README.md

 The prototype includes the following repositories:

 1. `PizzaRepository`
-   - Responsible for CRUD operations on the `Pizza` aggregate

 2. `InventoryRepository`
-   - Responsible for CRUD operations on the `Inventory` aggregate

 3. `KitchenEventRepository`
-   - Responsible for CRUD operations on the `KitchenEvent` aggregate

 These repositories abstract the data persistence layer and provide a consistent interface for interacting with the domain model.